pbollhorn/boardfolio-frontend/README.md

 # BoardFolio Frontend

-This repo contains the frontend for our BoardFolio web app, built with React 19 and Vite.
+This repo contains the frontend for our BoardFolio web app.

 Link to repo for backend: https://github.com/AndyTheDragon/BoardFolio

+The frontend is built with React 19 and Vite.

 Setup instructions on your local computer:
 - Clone down this repo: `git clone https://github.com/pbollhorn/boardfolio-frontend`